Alyssa is a wife, mom, and coffee enthusiast who loves sharing her favorite lifestyle tips with the world.

 Receiving packages in the mail is always exciting and a welcome reprieve from the string of bills and junk that tend to clutter up your mailbox.
 Most of the time, those packages in the mail are gifts to yourself from yourself.
 Maybe you've purchased something online or have a fun subscription box filled with goodies.
-Nowadays there is a subscription box for just about anything you can imagine, but those can get pretty pricey.
-Sometimes it's just not in the budget.
+Nowadays, there is a subscription box for just about anything you can imagine, but those can get pretty pricey.
+Sometimes they're just not in the budget.

 Finding reputable websites for free stuff can be frustrating.
 Sometimes it can sound too good to be true, and there's always the worry of scams.
 In our age of technology, we have to be conscious of protecting our personal information.
 Before joining any site, I always search for reviews.
 I want to know if the site is reputable, if people have had success, the pros, the cons, and if it's worth my time.

 Last year, I shared the top three websites where you could get complimentary, full-sized products to test and review.
 Well, I'm happy to report that I have three more websites to share!
 I am personally a member of each site.
 Below you can find a little information about what they are, how they work, and how to participate.
-All three are free to join and I've included a few photos of real products that I've been sent to test out.
+All three are free to join, and I've included a few photos of real products that I've been sent to test out.

-There is a catch with this one, though.
-For the electronic items, such as smart phones, TV's, and computers, you are required to submit a security deposit.
+There is a catch with this one, though: For the electronic items, such as smart phones, TVs, and computers, you are required to submit a security deposit.
 The deposit is often close to the price of the item.
 They keep the deposit for the duration of your test period.
-At the end, you are sometimes allowed to keep the item and sometimes there is a drawing for who can keep it.
+At the end, you are sometimes allowed to keep the item, and sometimes there is a drawing for who can keep it.
 If you are able to keep it, they keep your deposit, but if you return the item, your deposit is returned.

 Personally, I stay away from the bigger ticket items.
 If I wanted to pay money to try out something, I would cut out the middleman and just go to the store and buy it.
 I stick with the free campaigns from the Insiders.

-I enjoy being an Insider and I recommend checking it out!
+I enjoy being an Insider, and I recommend checking it out!
 Just be sure to read the details before applying to campaigns.

-Home Tester Club
+2. Home Tester Club

 The only requirement with this website is you have to fill out a survey about the product.
-It takes about five minutes to complete and you have an opportunity to share your thoughts about the product.
+It takes about five minutes to complete, and you have an opportunity to share your thoughts about the product.
 You also get an option to share your review on your Facebook page and sometimes on the retailer's website.
 Occasionally, they ask you to share a picture on social media.

 I recommend Home Tester Club to everyone!
-It's easy to join and you don't have to put in a lot of effort.
+It's easy to join, and you don't have to put in a lot of effort.
 Simply log in a few times a month to check out what's new and apply to try out products you're interested in.
 You could also just wait for your monthly email to log in.
-Either way, it's one of the best to join to try out practical products that fit your lifestyle.
+Either way, it's one of the best sites to join to try out practical products that fit your lifestyle.

 PinchMe is different from the other websites I mentioned.
 When you sign up, you fill out a bunch of information about you, your family, and your shopping habits.
 Then, on one Tuesday each month, at noon eastern standard time, you log in and claim samples you'd like to try.

 The other way I've obtained samples to try is simply by checking my email.
 Often, PinchMe will send an email if you would be a good fit for the samples offered that month.
 This is actually how I received my first box.

 Within the last two months, they've updated their website and started a new program called QwizMe.
-By completing surveys you can win cash prizes or be guaranteed a PinchMe box.
+By completing surveys, you can win cash prizes or be guaranteed a PinchMe box.